 It is very essential to have local self-government for the real development of the country because local levels are the real areas where the policies and programs are to be executed and where the government will come to know the problems and issues in the existing policies etc. Therefore, India also brought local government through the 73rd and 74th Amendment Acts of the Constitution which includes both - the Panchayats and the Municipalities.

-Various committees have been formed to discuss the local governments or the Panchayat Raj system.
-For example Balwant Rai Mehta Committee and Ashok Mehta Committee.
+Various committees have been formed to discuss the local governments or the Panchayati Raj system.
+For example Balwant Rai Mehta Committee and Ashok Mehta Committee of 1957.
 During the period of P.V.
-Narsimha Rao, 73rd Constitutional Amendment Act was passed by the Parliament in 1992 along with the 74th Constitutional Amendment Act also which added Part IX i.e The Panchayats and Part IX-A i.e. The Municipalities respectively.
+Narsimha Rao, 73rd Constitutional Amendment Act was passed by the Parliament in 1992 along with the 74th Constitutional Amendment Act also which added Part IX, i.e., The Panchayats and Part IX-A, i.e., The Municipalities respectively.
+Balwant Rai Mehta Committee was managed by the Government of India to look at the working of two of its very earlier programs.
+The committee submitted its very purposeful report in 1957.
+The word democratic decentralization first appeared there.

 The person who fulfills the following conditions can be the part of Gram Sabha: